bhklab/ToxicoDB-web/README.md

 ```

 - In the project directory, install all server dependencies `npm i`
+- Create .env using .env.example as a reference to access the database
 - Start the server by running `npm start` or `npm run devstart`(development mode) command
 - Start the client (development mode) by running `yarn start`
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.